The Future of Campus Identity Launching Fall 2027

 Create a digitally connected campus where access to buildings, services, and events is frictionless, secure, and tailored to the lifestyle of the UT community.

-Implemented a foundational set of enabling technologies that advance the vision of a one-app experience—empowering users to pay for goods on and off campus, access local deals, and deepen brand affinity through a seamless, integrated platform.
+Implement enabling technologies that advance the vision of a one-app experience β empowering users to pay on and off campus, access local deals, and deepen brand affinity.

-Reduce barriers and improve campus access and connectiveness.
+Reduce barriers and improve campus access and connectiveness for every Longhorn.

 Prevent dorm lockouts and unauthorized access by replacing physical IDs with integrated digital building access.